The world of book publishing has grown considerably since the advent of the Internet era.

 I know I have made a resolution of publishing a reduced version my own short story collections for free via torrent once I have the bundle ready.

-I still plan to sell copies, but I want readers on a smaller budget to enjoy them, too.
+I still plan to sell copies, but I want readers on a tiny budget to enjoy them, too.
 At least the readers who struggle day to day with low finances.

 What’s different about .Torrent book distribution

 Don’t think about pirates.
 For a moment, please, just focus on legal use of P2P technologies, okay?